sajkla/django-ultracache/README.rst

 Cache views, template fragments and arbitrary Python code.
 Once cached we either avoid database queries and expensive computations, depending on the use case.
-In all cases affected caches are automatically expired when objects "red" or "blue" are modified, without us having to add "red" or "blue" to the cache.
+In all cases affected caches are automatically expired when objects "red" or "blue" are modified, without us having to explicitly make the cache aware of "red" or "blue".

 View::

-    from ultracache.decorators import cached_get, ultracache
+    from ultracache.decorators import ultracache

+    # The decorator with no parameters automatically caches on the request path
+    # and a minimal
+    # set of hidden parameters.
     @ultracache(300)
     class MyView(TemplateView):
         template_name = "my_view.html"

         def get_context_data(self, **kwargs):
             context = super().get_context_data(**kwargs)

+            # The URL that was called is eg. http://mysite.com/myview/blue.
+            # This view remains cached until "blue" is modified by any other
+            # code.
+            context["color"] = Color.objects.get(slug=kwargs["color_slug"])

-            # Note we never use red
+            # Retrieve "red".
+Even though we never use red further in this code
+            # the cached view is still expired when red is modified by any
+            # other code.
             red = Color.objects.get(slug="red")
-            # For our example color_slug is blue
-            context["color"] = Color.objects.get(slug=kwargs["color_slug"])

             return context

 Template::